Dynamic Wetting by Concentrated Granular Suspensions: Introduction

-The classical description of a moving contact line dynamics involves the relationship between the dynamic contact angle and the velocity of the moving contact line.
-The Cox-Voinov relation (equation \ref{my_first_eqn}), which is derived by matching the equilibrium solution to the hydrodynamic solution, is generally used to predict the relationship between the dynamic advancing or receding contact angle $\theta_{adv/rec}$ and capillary number $Ca$ near the contact line \citep{cox1986dynamics}, \citep{voinov1976hydrodynamics}, \citep{hocking1983spreading}.
-Later in Fig.~\ref{fig:Schematic Cox-Voinov} we give a schematic representation of Cox-Voinov solution for a droplet's advancing contact line.
+The classical hydrodynamic description of moving contact line dynamics involves the relationship between the dynamic contact angle and the velocity of the moving contact line.
+The Cox-Voinov relation (equation~\ref{my_first_eqn}) is generally used to predict the relationship between the dynamic advancing or receding contact angle $\theta_{adv/rec}$ and capillary number $Ca$ near the contact line~\citep{cox1986dynamics, voinov1976hydrodynamics, hocking1983spreading}.

-The capillary number $Ca$ is defined as the ratio of viscous and capillary forces $Ca = \eta U / \gamma$, where $\eta$, $\gamma$, and $U$ are viscosity, surface tension, and contact line velocity respectively. $\theta_{adv/rec}$ is the dynamic advancing or receding contact angle, $\theta_{\;0,\;adv/rec}$ corresponds to the static advancing or receding contact angle \citep{butt2022contact}.
-Additionally, $\ell_M$ is established as the macroscopic length, encompassing the capillary length or the dimensions of a spreading droplet, whereas $\ell_m$ pertains to the microscopic length that delineates the molecular processes regulating the viscous singularity.
+The capillary number $Ca$ is defined as the ratio of viscous and capillary forces $Ca = \eta U / \gamma$, where $\eta$, $\gamma$, and $U$ are viscosity, surface tension, and contact line velocity, respectively. $\theta_{adv/rec}$ is the dynamic advancing or receding contact angle, $\theta_{\;0,\;adv/rec}$ corresponds to the static advancing or receding contact angle~\citep{butt2022contact}.
+Additionally, $\ell_M$ is established as the macroscopic length, encompassing the capillary length or the dimensions of a spreading droplet, whereas $\ell_m$ pertains to a microscopic length.
 The numerical constant $\alpha$ assumes a non-universal nature and depends on the intricacies within the microscopic and macroscopic boundary conditions.
-However, most substrates are not ideally smooth the hydrodynamic model also summarizes microscopic effects, such as pinning on small length scales, using the logarithm of the microscopic term $\left(\alpha \ell_M / \ell_m\right)$ in equation \ref{my_first_eqn} \citep{henrich2016influence, fricke2020boundary}.
-The additional length scale arising from suspended particles lies between the microscopic $\ell_m$ and macroscopic $\ell_M$length scales.
+However, most substrates are not ideally smooth.
+The hydrodynamic model also summarizes microscopic effects, such as pinning on small length scales, using the logarithm of the microscopic term $\left(\alpha \ell_M / \ell_m\right)$ in equation~\ref{my_first_eqn}~\citep{henrich2016influence, fricke2020boundary}.
+The additional length scale arising from suspended particles lies between the microscopic $\ell_m$ and macroscopic $\ell_M$ length scales.
+A schematic representation of the Cox-Voinov solution near the advancing contact line is provided in Fig.~\ref{fig:Schematic Cox-Voinov}.